erithobra/databases/sql-joins-lesson/README.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
-- Identify the reasons to use multiple tables
+- Identify the reasons to use multiple tables.
-* Determine which columns should be primary and foreign keys
+* Determine which columns should be primary and foreign keys.
-* Implement Join statements to retrieve data from multiple tables
+* Implement join statements to retrieve data from multiple tables.

 ### LESSON GUIDE